 5. Reduced risk of cancer

-Consuming too much animal fat could lead to extremely high estrogen levels, which is one of the leading factors contributing to breast cancer.
+Other research discovered that consuming too much animal fat could lead to extremely high estrogen levels, which is one of the leading factors contributing to breast cancer.
 However, as vegans don’t consume any animal products at all, this prospect is significantly reduced and is certainly a vegan health benefit that cannot be ignored.

 Research has also found that eating up to seven portions of fruit and vegetables each day could reduce your risk of dying from cancer by 13%.
 There has been no cure for cancer or explanation as to why people develop the disease.
 Research carried out is solely observational from past cases rather than concrete evidence.